Our heritage advisor, Bill Froggatt, talks about the history of the Hincaster Tunnel on the Lancaster Canal.

 Work on the tunnel started in May of 1813, with a shaft to investigate ground conditions being sunk in Hincaster Hill by contractor Mr Rowe at a cost of £294.
 Fletcher drew up the ‘Specification of the Mining & Masonry of the proposed Tunnel thro’ Hincaster Hill about 400 yards in length’ in October 1813 and in November the contract to construct the tunnel was let to William Williams.
 It appears that Williams soon suffered financial difficulties and in June the following year his contract was terminated.
 Construction continued under the guidance of Thomas Fletcher until John Pritchard was contracted in August 1814.

-The tunnel has limestone portals whilst within the tunnel stone was used below water level, with brick above.
+The tunnel has limestone portals and within the tunnel, stone was used below water level, with brick above.
 The combination of materials was projected to save about £7 per yard.
-By 1817 the brickworks had produced over two million bricks and the construction of the tunnel was noted as complete at the proprietors meeting on 3rd February 1818.
+By 1817 the brickworks had produced over two million bricks and the construction of the tunnel was noted as complete at the proprietors meeting on 3 February 1818.

-The canal was officially opened the 18th June 1819 – the Westmoreland Gazette wrote that the 18th June was a glorious day for Old England (it being the anniversary of the victory at Waterloo) and predicted it will be a proud day for Kendal.
+The canal was officially opened on 18 June 1819.
+The Westmoreland Gazette wrote that the 18 June was a glorious day for Old England (it being the anniversary of victory at Waterloo) and predicted it will be a proud day for Kendal.
 In its report about the opening ceremony the Gazette wrote:

 THE TUNNEL. – . . .
 There is no path for the horses to pass under, but the boats are haled through by a rope which is fixed along on side of the Tunnel.
 The Corporation Barge was 7 ½ minutes in returning through it. – The construction of this subterranean passage is such, that the least sound is reverberated a thousand times and made audible from end to end – The experiment was tried by two gentlemen – a sentence, pronounced in low tone of voice by one of them, was distinctly heard by the other, at the distance of 378 yards.